towardsdata/towardsdata.github.io/_posts/inter-process-communication/webhook/2023-09-03-introduction-to-webhook.markdown

 ## Webhooks vs. gRPCs

 gRPC is a framework for building high-performance, open-source RPC-based communication between applications, while webhooks are a mechanism for event-driven communication, often used for real-time notifications and integration with external services.
 The choice between gRPC and webhooks will rely on our application's integration needs, communication preferences, and performance requirements.

+## Webhooks vs. WebSockets

+todo